Andrew Ord: Air Force United

 Ord took over from Sasom Pobprasert with the club well adrift at the bottom of the Thai League 1 table after taking just one point from the opening eight games.
 On 8 April 2018, he made a positive start to his new tenure with a 1–0 away victory at Nakhon Ratchasima.
 After only two months he departed by mutual consent to take up a new position with the current champions Buriram United.

 Buriram United

 Ord was hired by Thai League 1 club Buriram United to be their Head of Youth Development. but agreed to wait until 1 October 2018 before commencing.
 His responsibility was to lead a team of 19 staff and 120 players between the ages of 10 and 20 years old at the clubs full time residential facility.
-On 27 November 2021 Head coach Alexandre Gama was sacked at the end of the first leg with the club top of the table and replaced with Masatada Ishii.
-In a major shake up Ord was one of 7 support staff also dismissed as the club took on a new direction.
+On 27 November 2021, head coach Alexandre Gama was sacked at the end of the first leg with the club top of the table and replaced with Masatada Ishii.
+In a major shake up Ord was one of seven support staff also dismissed as the club took on a new direction.

+Perth RedStar

+Newly formed out of a merger between ECU Joondalup and Northern Redbacks WSC, Ord was appointed as Technical Director.
+He oversaw success for both the Men's and Women's team as they became Champions of National Premier Leagues Western Australia for the 2022 season.
+Both teams were top of their respective league in 2023 when he resigned prior to the season's end, taking up a new role with governing body Football West.